-You’ll notice that as you read on below, we have stuck to games that are 100% pure PS5 – there are no PS4 games, no patched PS4-to-PS5 crossovers, no half-baked ports, and no cross-gen games that don’t target newer hardware specifically, like COD: Warzone, either.
-They’re all great – and have their place on other lists like our best FPS games or best PS4 games – but right now, we’ve got our eyes firmly fixated on that big, beautiful white behemoth that launched at the end of 2020.
+You’ll notice that as you read on below we have stuck to games that are 100% pure PS5 – there are no PS4 games, no patched PS4-to-PS5 crossovers, no half-baked ports, and nothing for the PSVR2, either.
+They’re all great – and have their place on other lists like our best FPS games, best PSVR2 games or even best PS4 games – but if you’ve got a PS5 and you want to play with some of the best games out there, go ahead, crack on.

 Ratchet and Clank: Rift Apart

-Starting with the most recent addition to the PS5 stable, Rift Apart is a Saturday morning TV fever dream come to glorious 4K, ray-traced life.
-Bursting with references to older games in the storied franchise, while serving as a useful entry point for newcomers, it’s an absolute treat.
+The latest instalment in the saga of DIY-loving duo Ratchet & Clank, Rift Apart is a Saturday morning TV fever dream come to glorious 4K, ray-traced life.
+Bursting with references to older games in the storied franchise while serving as a useful entry point for newcomers, it’s an absolute treat.
 Showcasing the unique powers of the PS5’s custom SSD (making loading new levels and worlds eye-poppingly fast), hopping through portals becomes a narrative and gameplay mechanic, mixing up the classic formula just enough to keep things fresh, while never fixing what isn’t broken.
 Top tip: play in Performance RT mode for silky smooth 60fps gunplay as well as the glorious new lighting effects.
 Clank has never looked so shiny.

 Spider-Man: Miles Morales